 The National Trust for Historic Places knew this struggle well, but when they connected with the Abila netFORUM team, they saw an opportunity to link their online communications and advocacy platform, Luminate, with their membership and fundraising database on netFORUM.

 They knew they wanted to use netFORUM as their primary donor database, using Luminate as their online communications database, but how could they connect the two platforms?

 That’s where we came in.

 Cornershop Creative undertook with enthusiasm what we knew would be a challenging data sync project and far exceeded expectations.
 Whether your project is a small design refresh or a major technical undertaking, I can’t recommend Cornershop Creative enough. – Alison Hinchman, National Trust for Historic Places

 - Requirements.
 First, we worked with netFORUM and the Trust to create a Functional Roadmap, outlining the project goals, user stories, and technical recommendations for the sync.
-We later developed more specific Constituent Use Cases to describe how and when records would be updated, and on which platform.
+Constituent Use Cases define how and when actions should be applied to records.

 - Data Mapping.
 We tracked every single field from each platform in a Master Data Map.
 For each type of data, we listed all available fields and how those fields should match across platforms.

 - Order of Operations.
 Next, we then used the Data Map to identify how the data should sync or update.
-For example, if a constituent record is updated on Luminate, what should happen to it when that record is synced to netFORUM?
-For each field, we needed to know which platform had the authoritative data and how or when corresponding record data should change or stay the same.
+For example, when a constituent record is updated, what should happen to it when that record is synced to netFORUM?
+For each field, we needed to know which platform had the authoritative data.
+Then, we need to know how or when corresponding record data should change or stay the same.